Skip to content

 The Terra Foundation supports projects that engage the visual arts of the United States and Indigenous arts of North America, while questioning and broadening understandings of American art and transforming how its stories are told.

-Our grantmaking helps generate knowledge, encourage dialogue and exchange, transform practices, and expand narratives of American art.
+Our grantmaking helps encourage dialogue and exchange, transform practices, and expand narratives of American art.

-• collectively reflect the full breadth and complexity of American art and its histories through the artists represented, voices included, and stories told
+• generate knowledge and interpretive frameworks that collectively reflect the full breadth and complexity of American art and its histories through the artists represented, voices included, and stories told

 • engage artists, scholars, and communities who present a plurality of perspectives and methods, including intercultural and interdisciplinary approaches

-• catalyze inclusive and expansive practices in the field of American art
+• catalyze inclusive practices and expansive histories in the field of American art

 Grant Resources